dojo/docs/dojo/NodeList.rst

       dojo.fadeIn({ node: evt.target }).play();
     });

-You can pass any event you would to `dojo.connect <dojo/connect>`_, and expect the same results.
+You can pass any event you would to :ref:`dojo.connect <dojo/connect>`, and expect the same results.
 As a convenience, many DOM events are exposed on ``NodeList`` directly as functions, so the above example could be written out as:

 [ V1.7+ AMD ]